almahmudbd/yt-embed-view-button/README.md

-# YouTube Embed Button UserScript
+# YouTube Embed View Button UserScript

 This UserScript adds a convenient button to YouTube video pages.
 With a single click, you can open the current video in YouTube's embed view, either under the video, in the info area, or as a floating button—ensuring it's always accessible.
 It may help you to solve some problem.